open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.1.201906046b =
+* Hallelujah, praise Jesus Christ - You can now set a new cropped image from the wordpress admin (Thanks [Darren](https://wordpress.stackexchange.com/a/302962) ).
+Additionally, it now uses the description field for the mini post, which can link fully to the child, Hallelujah.

 = 0.1.201906046a =
 * Praise the Lord: You can now add children and edit them from within wordpress.
 Also you can add notes.
 The picture used is the featured image (Please upload a square image for now.).
 Beginning of Internationalization.